View William Leggett's Obituary on https://thebrunswicknews.com/ and share memories

 William Leggett

+In addition to his mother, Mr. Leggett was preceded in death by his granddaughter Kayla White and two brothers J.E.
+Leggett and Ronnie Dixon.

+He is survived by his wife of 48 years, Irene Leggett of Brunswick, Ga.; son, Israel Leggett of Brunswick, Ga.; daughter, Laura White of Brunswick, Ga.; four grandchildren, Kristen White, Samantha Leggett, Christian Walker and Allen Jordan, all of Brunswick, Ga.; great-granddaughter, Paislee White of Brunswick, Ga.; father, Jack Leggett of Brunswick, Ga.; brother, Grady Leggett of Brunswick, Ga.; sister, Jackie Green of Camden County, Ga.; and several other family members.

-The family will receive friends from 6-8 p.m.
-Monday at Edo Miller and Sons Funeral Home, in Brunswick.
+A visitation will be held from 6-8 p.m.
+Monday, June 24, 2019, at Edo Miller and Sons Funeral Home in Brunswick, Ga.

 The funeral service will be held at 2 p.m.
-Tuesday in the chapel of Edo Miller and Sons Funeral Home with the Rev. Darrell Joiner officiating.
-Interment will follow in Evergreen Memorial Cemetery, in Brunswick.
+Tuesday, June 25, 2019, in the chapel of Edo Miller and Sons Funeral Home with the Rev. Darrell Joiner officiating.
+Interment will follow in Evergreen Memorial Cemetery in Brunswick, Ga.

+Serving as active pallbearers will be Christian Walker, Chris McKenzie, David Shadron, Stephen McKenzie, Shane Winford and T.J.
+Cone.

-Edo Miller and Sons Funeral Home, www.edomillerandsons.com is in charge of the arrangements.
+Arrangements are entrusted to Edo Miller and Sons Funeral Home in Brunswick, Ga., www.edomillerandsons.com.